skranz/RTutor/README.md

 You can pick any label for the exercise (it can include spaces).
 Yet, the recommend format for the exercise name is an exercise number, optionally followed by `--` and a short description, as in the example above.

-It is neccessary that your line *must* starts with
+It is necessary that your line *must* starts with

     ## Exercise